 2 Then the Philistines followed hard after Saul and his sons.
 And the Philistines killed Jonathan, Abinadab, and Malchishua, Saul’s sons.
 3 The battle became fierce against Saul.
 The archers hit him, and he was severely wounded by the archers.

 4 … Therefore Saul took a sword and fell on it.
-1 Samuel 31:2-4 NKJV
+1 Samuel 31:2-4 (NKJV)

-Israel’s first king, Saul, was dead.
-He did not make the genealogy of Jesus Christ.
+Israel’s first king, Saul, was now dead.
+He would not make the genealogy of Jesus Christ.
 The Bible makes clear that, despite starting out quite well, Saul greatly displeased the Lord.
 His kingdom was removed from him and the line of Benjamin, and given to David in the line of Judah.

 8 Then the Lord said to Satan, “Have you considered My servant Job, that there is none like him on the earth, a blameless and upright man, one who fears God and shuns evil?”